 For the past decade, digital marketing has become a key function of business.
 This is due in part to the internet’s increasing ease of access to almost everyone around the globe.
 The modern internet as we know it is now 30 years old.
 It has evolved so much since it was first developed that in just a couple of decades, the world wide web is now the most used platform in information, communication, entertainment and of course business.

 Today, almost everyone on the globe has a smartphone, a tablet or mobile device.
-This has allowed us to gain access to our favorite websites, check emails on the go, as well as get in touch with our friends and family anytime anywhere.
+Or two even!
+This has allowed us to gain access to our favorite websites, videos, check emails on the go, as well as get in touch with our friends and family anytime anywhere.
 We are now so reliant on the internet that some of us even panic if there is an unexpected service downtime.
 Whether we like it or not, the internet has now become an integral part of our lives.

 If you are an entrepreneur, a strong online presence is essential in keeping your business visible and relevant.
 You can bet your bottom dollar that your competitors are also doing significant steps to achieve greater visibility.
 Getting your digital marketing strategy optimal is the best way to stay ahead of the curve.

 A marketing strategy that does not involve the internet or any online strategy will not be effective in reaching your customers or target audience.
 It is important that businessmen, as well as marketers, stay up to the date with the latest online trends.
 They will need to immerse themselves in the new digital environment to fully understand it.
 This immersion would allow them the experience to develop strategies or plans that would strike a chord with the target audience and convert them to potential customers.

 Why a Website is Absolutely Critical in the Era of Digital Marketing

 Since the internet is easily accessible, most people will go online and do research before making a purchase.
 This ease of accessibility allows them to literally browse for hundreds of products and do comparisons before deciding which product to go for.